kalexandriabond/cog_neuro_methods/staff.md

 ---

-## Feel free to email or schedule an appointment with me if you have questions or need help.
+## Feel free to email, attend office hours, or schedule an appointment with me if you have questions or need help.

 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}
 {% for staffer in instructors %}